We can now accept credit cards!

-To enroll, print out the Class Registration Form and send it with your check made out to The Regional Parks Foundation to:
+To enroll, print out the Class Registration Form and send it with your check made out to The Regional Parks Foundation or your credit card information to:

 (Advance registration is required for all classes.
 Drop ins are not permitted.)

-Katherine Greenberg is a garden designer and author, was the founding president of the Friends of the Regional Parks Botanic Garden and a past president of the Mediterranean Garden Society and Pacific Horticulture Society.
-She is currently on the Advisory Board of the UC Botanical Garden.
-Her Lafayette garden has been featured in a number of publications.
+Katherine Greenberg is a garden designer and author, has been growing California native plants for over 35 years.
+She is the founding president of the Friends of the Regional Parks Botanic Garden and a past president of the Mediterranean Garden Society and Pacific Horticulture Society.
+Katherine

-Charlie Kennard is a long-time basket weaver and student of California Indian and European techniques.
-He is active in native habitat restoration in Marin, managing several projects for Friends of Corte Madera Creek Watershed, and has created a basketry plant garden at the Marin Art and Garden Center.
+Charlie Kennard of San Anselmo is a long-time basket weaver and student of California Indian and European techniques.
+He has taught for MAPOM, Point Reyes Field Institute, the Laguna de Santa Rosa, and in many schools and at teacher trainings.
+You can visit a basketry plant garden he has created at the Marin Art and Garden Center in Ross.